 After I graduated, I felt like I never wanted to go back to that computer lab.
 Too many bad memories!
 But in reality, I returned not even a year later as an alumni.
 I talked about my personal experience with new students and I shared my story.
 I announced my successes following the completion of the bootcamp.
 How I started my own company, got an internship at a local tech company, and received a job offer, the rest is history really… my awards, my scholarship, my re-enrollment to pursue a computer science degree, etc.

 Do I miss the bootcamp?
 No way!
 But all those hard things had made me better at being myself.
 I was still fearful of my own ideas and overcome with anxiety when asked to deliver my opinions in team meetings.
 Happily, over time and with some conscious effort, that mostly disappeared.

 In my journey, Imposter Syndrome was the stage right before growth.

 Aug 10, 2019

 It has happened: the end of summer semester!
-While the condensed timeline brought both stress and excitement I am thankful for the experience overall.
+While completing chem leture, lab, and trig in a condensed timeline brought both stress and excitement I am thankful for the experience overall.
 One of the many takewaways for me is the great investment of time and effort into learning new material.
-Even at the Gen I level there was a lot of content to cover.
+We are what we do and that is the bottom line.

 That is the reason why moving forward, my goal is to utilize the material I’ve learned.
 Systematically, education is ironic because we learn all this groundbreaking information and then forget it a quarter later.
 Of course some things aren’t applicable directly but the integration of science minded thinking is my goal.